Tromelin Island: Sovereignty claims

 Tromelin is administered as part of the French Southern and Antarctic Lands, a French Overseas Territory, but Mauritius claims sovereignty over the island despite its absence in the listing of the 8th article of the 1814 Treaty of Paris.
 Indeed, the treaty does not specifically mention all the dependencies of Mauritius, which leads to uncertainty on the sovereignty of Tromelin, and the official text was that written in French.
 During the British period of Mauritius, France administered the island as a dependency of the region of Réunion and built infrastructure without British protest.
-France and Mauritius have been negotiating for years in regard to the possible establishment of a condominium over the island.
-In 2010, Mauritius and France reached an agreement on the co-management of Tromelin, without prejudice to the sovereignty of Mauritius over Tromelin.
+France and Mauritius have been negotiating for years in regard to the possible establishment of a condominium on the island.
+In 2010, Mauritius and France reached an agreement on the co-management of Tromelin, without prejudice to the sovereignty of Mauritius over it.

 The French claim to sovereignty dates from 29 November 1776, the date that the ship Dauphine arrived.

 The Mauritian claim to sovereignty is based on the fact that the island must have been ceded to United Kingdom by the treaty of Paris in 1814 and should not continue to be administered by France as a dependency of Réunion.

-The United Nations never recognized the Mauritian sovereignty over Tromelin.
+The United Nations has never recognized Mauritian sovereignty over Tromelin.
 In 1954, France constructed a meteorological station and a landing strip on the island.

-It is a matter of dispute whether the building agreement transferred sovereignty of Tromelin from one to the other, and Mauritius claims the island as part of its territory, on the grounds that France did not retain its sovereignty over the island in 1814, which was de facto part of the colony of Mauritius at the time of independence.
+It is a matter of dispute whether the building agreement transferred sovereignty of Tromelin from one to the other, and Mauritius claims the island as part of its territory, on the grounds that France did not retain its sovereignty over the island in 1814, which was, de facto, part of the colony of Mauritius at the time of independence.
 Indeed, as early as 1959, even before independence, Mauritius informed the World Meteorological Organization that it considered Tromelin to be part of its territory.
 A co-management treaty was reached by France and Mauritius in 2010, but has not been ratified.

 The Scattered Islands in the Indian Ocean are partially claimed by the Comoros, Madagascar, and Mauritius.
 The Malagasy and Mauritian claims, however, are significantly later than their access to independence.
 However, the agreement reached in October 2024 on the restitution to Mauritius of the Chagos Islands by Great Britain, in the heart of the Indian Ocean, notably home to the American base of Diego Garcia, has relaunched the debate in Madagascar.

 Tromelin has an Exclusive Economic Zone (EEZ) of 280,000 km2, contiguous with that of Réunion.
 The island's autonomous weather station, which warns of cyclones, is still operated by France and is supported by personnel from the French Southern and Antarctic Lands (TAAF).
 Staff are rotated every three months through resupply missions mounted from Réunion.